 MA-NT Core Curriculum (21 credits)

+,

 BIBL 5100 Introduction to Graduate Studies: Orientation 0

+•

 BIBL 5103 New Testament Introduction 3

+DIDL CLOAN II CA N. T 2

 BIBL 5104 World of the New Testament 3

-BIBL 5105 New Testament Research Methods 3
+BIBL 5105 New Testament Research Methods 2

-BIBL 5106 New Testament Theology 3
+DIDL 3103 New Testament Research Methods 3

-BIBL 6101 Gospel of Matthew 3

-BIBL 6105 Acts 3

-BIBL 6106 Romans 3

-Choose one of the following concentrations (12 credits): 12

-Research Concentration (12 credits)

-Prerequisite:

-Students must demonstrate proficiency in translating and excepting New Testament Greek texts by earning 12 credit hours (or equivalent) of university or seminary credit in Hellenistic Greek (including online courses offered by Johnson University) or passing a proficiency test administered by the graduate faculty.

-BIBL 6201 Honors Thesis (3) or BIBL 6209 Research Project Prerequisite:

-Students seeking to write an Honors Thesis must receive approval from program faculty.
-Other students may follow the requirements for the Research Project

-BIBL 6207 1 Corinthians: Greek Text (3)

-BIBL 6210 Prison Epistles: Greek Text (3)

-BIBL 6227 Apocalypse: Greek Text (3)

-Preaching Concentration (12 credits)

-Prerequisite:

-CMPR 5101 Expository Preaching (1)

-Required for students who have not completed 6 or more undergraduate or graduate credits in Homiletics and recommended for those who have not completed a Homiletics course within the past 10 years

-CMPR 6200 Advanced Expository Preaching (3)

-CMPR 6210 Preaching & Teaching for Spiritual Formation (3)

-CMPR 6220 Preaching Contexts (3)

-CMPR 6501 Preaching Project I (1)

-CMPR 6602 Preaching Project II (2)

-Spiritual Formation & Leadership Concentration (12 credits)

-CMPR 6210 Preaching & Teaching for Spiritual Formation (3)

-+CMSF 5100 Introduction to Spiritual Formation (3)

-CMSF 6200 History of Christian Spiritual Formation (3)

-CMSF 6302 Spiritual Formation & Leadership Project: Fall Term (2)

-CMSF 6501 Spiritual Formation & Leadership Project: Spring Term (1)

-Customized Concentration (12 credits)

-Students who choose the Customized Concentration complete the Core Curriculum and a group of related courses agreed upon by the student and the faculty, including an integrating project or thesis.
+Johnson University Graduate Academic Catalog 2022-2023 (Corrected December 7, 2 Bible & Theology 2022) 40 BIBL 5106 New Testament Theology BIBL 6101 Gospel of Matthew BIBL 6105 Acts BIBL 6106 Romans 3 3 3 3 Choose one of the following concentrations (12 credits): 12 Research Concentration (12 credits) Prerequisite: Students must demonstrate proficiency in translating and exegeting New Testament Greek texts by earning 12 credit hours (or equivalent) of university or seminary credit in Hellenistic Greek (including online courses offered by Johnson University) or passing a proficiency test administered by the graduate faculty.
+BIBL 6201 Honors Thesis (3) or BIBL 6209 Research Project Prerequisite: Students seeking to write an Honors Thesis must receive approval from program faculty students may follow the requirements for the Research Project BIBL 6207 1 Corinthians: Greek Text (3) BIBL 6210 Prison Epistles: Greek Text (3) BIBL 6227 Apocalypse: Greek Text (3) y.
+Other Preaching Concentration (12 credits) Prerequisite: CMPR 5101 Expository Preaching (1) Required for students who have not completed 6 or more undergraduate or graduate credits in Homiletics and recommended for those who have not completed a Homiletics course within the past 10 years CMPR 6200 Advanced Expository Preaching (3) CMPR 6210 Preaching & Teaching for Spiritual Formation (3) CMPR 6220 Preaching Contexts (3) CMPR 6501 Preaching Project I (1) CMPR 6602 Preaching Project II (2) CMPR 6210 Preaching & Teaching for Spiritual Formation (3) +CMSF 5100 Introduction to Spiritual Formation (3) -CMSF 6200 History of Christian Spiritual Formation (3) -CMSF 6302 Spiritual Formation & Leadership Project: Fall Term (2) -CMSF 6501 Spiritual Formation & Leadership Project: Spring Term (1) Customized Concentration (12 credits) Students who choose the Customized Concentration complete the Core Curriculum and a group of related courses agreed upon by the student and the faculty, including an integrating project or thesis.
 The Concentration may include coursework completed at Johnson University and/or transferred from an accredited institution(s) approved by the faculty (e.g. regionally accredited, ATS, and ABHE institutions).
 Students who choose the Customized Concentration pursue the learning outcomes and goals negotiated with the faculty.

-CMPR 6210 requires a one-week residency on the Tennessee campus in early June. + CMSF 5100 requires attendance at a weekend retreat in the spring at a designated location near the Tennessee campus.